 We are re-opening!
 Please check HERE for wine tasting availabilities.

 Our tasting includes a great selection of our current release Pinot Noirs, and sometimes a surprise or two.
-Tasting is $25 per person, but wine club members taste for free and are welcome to bring two guests on a complimentary basis.
+Tasting is $25 per person, and complimentary for club members and a guest.

 From 101 Northbound:

 Exit at the first Healdsburg exit – “Old Redwood Highway”.
 At the base of the off-ramp, turn right.
 Continue for approximately ½ mile to the Memorial Bridge.
 After you cross the bridge make an immediate right at the stop light onto “Front Street” (Kennedy Lane is to the left).
 We are about 100 yards up, on the left, in a big red barn next to the railroad tracks.
 With a huge chair out in front!